AX0123SR/JavaPractice/JavaPractice/ReadMe.md

      Final are used to set the final values with the variables, methods or classes.
      Once assigned their values can't changed.
 You cannot instantiate a final class.
      A final method cannot be derived in the child class.

+Interface

+     Interface specifies what a class must do, it does not specifies how to do it.
+     Interface have only body no definitions.
+It has public, static and final fields.
+     A class implements as interface and interfaces extends multiple interfaces.
+     Using Interfaces we can achieve Multiple Inheritance.

+Abstraction

+    Abstraction means hiding the implementation details and shwowing functionality to user.
+    A class which is declared as abstract in known as abstract class.
+    An abstract class must be extended but it can't be instantiated.
+    It can have abstract and non abstract method as well.
+    An abstract class doesn't have no body.
+    It is the responsibility of child class which extends the abstract class to provide implementation for the abstract method.
+    It can have constructor, data member and methods as well.